Explore Wellington's big backyard

-About a 90minute drive or train ride from the city, you will find Wellington’s own wine country and some of New Zealand’s best pinot noir.
-With a cluster of wineries just a short bike-ride apart, the Wairarapa is New Zealand’s answer to Burgundy, France.
-Visit Martinborough village and take your pick from tasting your way around 20-plus wineries, as well as great cafes, restaurants and bars.
+Take a 90-minute drive or train ride from the city and you will find Wellington’s own wine country and some of New Zealand’s best pinot noir.
+The quaint wine-making village of Martinborough has 20-plus wineries, as well as great cafes, restaurants and bars.
 Martinborough's wineries are closely clustered together so hiring a bike is a great way to explore and visit multiple cellar doors.

 Home to characterful villages, the Wairarapa is also the place for a spot of shopping.
-Stop for cheese and books in Featherston, clothing and homeware boutiques in Greytown, and antiques in Carterton.
+Stop for cheese tasting and book browsing in Featherston, clothing and homeware and clothing boutiques in Greytown and antiques in Carterton.

-Whilst a city in its own right, Porirua is effectively a big suburb of Wellington and well worth a visit as part of your Wellington stay.
-Only 20 minutes from the Wellington city, Porirua is a spot to go hiking and biking, with Colonial Knob in particular, a 1.7km native bush walk, with the views from the top well worth the climb.
+There are many great spots to go hiking and biking in Porirua, including Rangituhi/Colonal Knob , a 1.7 km native bush walk - the views from the top are well worth the climb!
 And for those still in need of more adventure, they can test their mettle at Adrenalin Forest, a multi-level aerial obstacle course.

-But it’s not just the outdoors that are worth exploring in Porirua, Pātaka Art and Museum is a treasure trove of local art, with a particular focus on Māori and Pacific artists.
+But it’s not just the outdoors that are worth exploring in Porirua, Pātaka Art + Museum is a treasure trove of local art, with a particular focus on Māori and Pacific artists.

-Fun fact: the ka mate haka made famous by the All Blacks rugby team, orginates from local Porirua iwi (Māori tribe) Ngāti Toa, composed by famous chief Te Raupahara.
+Fun fact: the ka mate haka made famous by the All Blacks rugby team, originates from local Porirua iwi (Māori tribe) Ngāti Toa, composed by famous chief Te Raupahara.